Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 For regression (Figure~\ref{fig:toy} right), $x$ is uniformly distributed ($x \sim \mathcal{U}[0, 1]$) and the output $y = 2 x + \epsilon$ with observation error $\epsilon \sim \mathcal{N}(0, 0.1^2)$.
 By adding noise to the feature $x' = x + \mathcal{N}(0, t^2)$, the quality of feature $x'$ becomes worse and it is harder to predict $y$ from $x'$.
 With larger $t$ (the standard deviation of noise), LogME becomes smaller as expected.

-These toy experiments on synthesized data show that LogME is a good measure of the feature quality, and therefore can provide a good ranking for PTMs in a pre-trained model hub.
-The solid theoretical foundation behind LogME also brings an effective B-Tuning method for multiple PTMs tuning, making LogME a core technique in the whole paradigm of ranking and tuning pre-trained models.
+These toy experiments on synthesized data show that LogME is an effective measure of the feature quality, and therefore can provide a ranking for PTMs in a pre-trained model hub.